RahulPorel/RahulPorel/README.md

 ## About Me

 My name is Rahul Porel, and I'm a self-driven software developer on a learning journery.
-I specialize in technologies such as JavaScript, NodeJs, HTML, CSS, SASS and Firebase.
+I specialize in technologies such as JavaScript, NodeJs, HTML, CSS, SASS, Webpack, Bootstrap and  Firebase.
 Currently, I am diving into NextJs and ReactJS.

 ## Approach